 What Is PII Detection?

 PII detection is the process of finding personally identifiable information in LLM inputs, retrieved context, tool outputs, traces, and model responses.
-It is a compliance control for AI applications, not just a text-classification task, because the same identifier can move across an eval pipeline, gateway route, agent tool call, or production trace.
+It is an AI compliance control, not just a text-classification task, because the same identifier can move across an eval pipeline, gateway route, agent tool call, or production trace.
 FutureAGI anchors this control with eval:PII, the PII evaluator surface used to flag, block, redact, and audit personal-data exposure before it reaches users or logs.

 Why It Matters in Production LLM and Agent Systems